Brett Gelman

-Brett Clifford Gelman (born October 6, 1976) is an American actor and comedian.
-He is best known for his role as Murray Bauman in Netflix's horror-supernatural series Stranger Things and as Martin on the BBC comedy Fleabag.
+Brett Gelman (born October 6, 1976) is an American actor and comedian.
+He is best known for his role as Murray Bauman in Netflix's horror-supernatural series Stranger Things and as Martin in the BBC comedy Fleabag.

 Gelman began his career as a comedian in the 2000s, gaining notability the following decade for his involvement in numerous Adult Swim shows, notably Eagleheart and comedy specials in 2014 and 2015.
 During this time, he also was part of the main casts of the NBC sitcom Go On, the Comedy Central series Another Period, and the FX comedy series Married.

-Gelman became prominent in the late 2010s for his critically acclaimed supporting roles in Fleabag and Stranger Things, in addition to those on Camping and Mr. Mercedes.
+Gelman became prominent in the late 2010s for his supporting roles in Fleabag and Stranger Things, in addition to those on Camping and Mr. Mercedes.
 As a voice actor, he has contributed to television series Jeff & Some Aliens and TripTank on Comedy Central and, more recently, I Heart Arlo and Inside Job on Netflix, among others.
-He is set to star in the upcoming drama series Lady in the Lake.
+He starred in the Apple TV+ drama series Lady in the Lake.

 Early life

-Gelman was born and raised in Highland Park, Illinois.
 Gelman's father was a photo salesman.
 He was raised Jewish and has a younger sister who is a speech pathologist.

-Gelman graduated from Highland Park High School.
+Gelman graduated from Highland Park High School in Illinois.
 He graduated from the University of North Carolina School of the Arts, where he received classical training in theater.